nico3333fr/jquery-accessible-dialog-tooltip-aria/README.md

-# jQuery Simple and Accessible Modal Window
+# jQuery Simple and Accessible Dialog Tooltip Window

-This jQuery plugin provides you a shiny and accessible modal window, using ARIA.
+This jQuery plugin provides you a shiny and accessible dialog tooltip window, using ARIA.

 A presentation page and demo is here: http://a11y.nicolas-hoffmann.net/dialog-tooltip/